How do I show my council where a cycle lane is needed?

 I’ve already told my council what’s needed and where, what more can I do?

-Over 11,000 people have used our online action to contact their council, and thousands more have used Widen My Path or other engagement tools to make specific suggestions.
+More than 11,000 people have used our online action to contact their council, and thousands more have used Widen My Path or other engagement tools to make specific suggestions.
 If you are one of them, thank you.
 But space for social distancing isn’t just important for people who cycle, it benefits everyone.

 That’s why councils need to hear from a wide range of people, so they know that there’s public support for giving more space for people walking, enabling more people to travel actively, and making it possible for people to move whilst socially distancing.

-What can I do if my Council’s just not listening?
+What can I do if my council’s just not listening?

-After Cycling UK wrote to every council leader in April, and people started using our online action to do the same, a number of councils said they had no plans to install temporary infrastructure or put in place measures to enable more people to walk and cycle whilst maintaining social distance.
-As more people contacted them, put forward suggestions and made the case for active travel interventions, some of them have quietly changed their position and are either considering or implementing changes.
+After Cycling UK wrote to every council leader in April, and people started using our online action to do the same, a number of councils said they had no plans to install temporary infrastructure or put in place measures to enable more people to walk and cycle while maintaining social distance.

 It’s hard to keep up the pressure and momentum when it feels like you’re not being listened to, but councillors repeatedly say that they need public support for bold changes, so anything you can do to get somebody else to engage with your council about this is really helpful.